 - Using a utility knife or sharp-pointed scissors, cut the top off one soda bottle just below the shoulder and the other just above the shoulder.
 Using the larger pieces of the two bottles, you will now have a top from one that fits snugly over the bottom of the other. - 2.
 The next step is to make a Styrofoam circle.
 Trace a circle the diameter of the soda bottle on a Styrofoam plate and cut it out, forming a piece that fits snugly inside the soda bottle.
 Use a nail to punch holes through the Styrofoam for aeration.
 The circle will form a tray to hold up the compost in the bioreactor.
-Beneath this tray, there will be air space for ventilation and leachate collection. - If your soda bottle is indented at the bottom, the indentations may provide sufficient support for the Styrofoam circle.
+Beneath this tray, there will be air space for ventilation and leachate collection. - 3.
+If your soda bottle is indented at the bottom, the indentations may provide sufficient support for the Styrofoam circle.
 Otherwise, you will need to fashion a support.
-One technique is to place a smaller plastic container upside down into the bottom of the soda bottle.
+One technique is to place a smaller plastic

+Excerpt of "Composting in the Classroom" by Nancy M. Trautmann and Marianne E. Krasny.
+31 ¥ container upside down into the bottom of the soda bottle.
 Other possibilities include wiring or taping the tray in place.

-Variation: Soda Bottle Bioreactors, cont.
+Variation: Soda Bottle Bioreactors, continued

-M. COMPOSTING IN THE CLASSROOM
+36. COMPOSTING IN THE CLASSROOM